-Thanks are extended to the staff of the WIPO Academy and the WTO Intellectual Property Division for their strong support for the project; to Jonathan Hoffmann, Doruk Onvural and Sunil Gu (editors) and Karla Brepsant (copyeditor) for conducting the editorial work; to Martha Chikowore and Xiaoping Wu for their work in organizing the 2010, 2011, 2012 and 2013 Colloquiums and coordinating this publication.
-Karen Lee Rata, Gao Hang and Jayashree Watal played a key role in the conception and development of the Colloquium initiative.
+Thanks are extended to the staff of the WIPO Academy and the WTO Intellectual Property Division for their strong support for the project; and in particular to Jonathan Hoffmann (editor) and Karla Brepsant (copy-editor) for conducting the editorial work; to Martha Chikowore and Xiaoping Wu for their work in organizing the 2010, 2011, 2012, 2013 and 2014 Colloquiums and coordinating this publication.
+Gao Hang and Jayashree Watal played a key role in the conception and development of the Colloquium initiative.
 We extend strong appreciation to all for their contributions, and to many other colleagues not mentioned here, who have done so much to make the Colloquium initiative a success.